sozo-design/curl/README.md

 # GitHub Action for curl

 Wraps the curl CLI to be used in GitHub Actions.
-See also [GitHub Action for wget](https://github.com/marketplace/actions/github-action-for-wget).

 ## Features